 How much does a puppy cost?
 Purchase price, adoption fees, discounts, expensive puppies, and cheap puppies.

-This goes out to all the people who say “Sixteen hundred dollars for a DOG?
+This goes out to all the people who say “Two to three thousand dollars for a DOG?
 You’ve GOT to be kidding me!”
 I am going to tell you how we as breeders try to come up with a dollar amount for a puppy and how rescues do the same.